Women in telegraphy: Victoria

 The Industrial and Technological Museum in Melbourne ran a telegraphy course in 1870–1880 that became so popular with women that a separate class for men was introduced.
 Initially the syllabus was limited to becoming proficient in operation of the morse key, but at the instigation of Samuel Walker McGowan, Superintendent of Telegraphs, the classes were expanded to include all aspects of the theory of electric telegraphy and maintenance of a typical telegraph station.
 Many of those that passed the examination were appointed to the Telegraph Department.
 During their three-month probationary period, they were supervised by Miss Green, said to be "one of the most skilful lady operators in the colony."

 In 1874 the Ballarat School of Mines (now Federation University) included a telegraphy class in its curriculum.
 The first lecturer was William Philip Bechervaise and the classes were immediately successful and overwhelmingly female.
 There were 20 in the class including 18 females.
 The class was substantially oversubscribed, gave the school councillors cause to consider building extensions and boosted total school attendance by a third.
 A few years earlier the Victorian Post and Telegraph Department had decided to integrate its post offices and telegraph offices, particularly to enable continued expansion of the telegraph service into smaller centres.
 Many of these small post offices were already managed by unmarried females and it was important for them to acquire telegraphy skills to continue in their roles.

-By 1880 the classes had become a victim of their own success and the Postmaster-General Langridge announced that there was no prospect of further appointments for lady operators, with "several hundred" applicants registered.
+By 1880 the classes had become a victim of their own success and the Postmaster-General George Langridge announced that there was no prospect of further appointments for lady operators, with "several hundred" applicants registered.
 This was at a time of effective employment freeze since Langridge assumed office.